 The Next Generation

 As market president, Goodwin oversaw operations from his modest below-ground office at Pike Place Market.
 Located next to the restrooms, the office was barely large enough to hold two desks and two chairs.
-There he remained until 1926 when his nephew Arthur bought out his uncle's interest in market operations; Frank continued to own the real property.
+He remained there until 1926, when his nephew Arthur bought out his uncle's interest in market operations; Frank continued to own the real property.

 Family Tragedies and Political Aspirations

 In the early 1930s, tragedy struck Frank Goodwin and his family twice in quick succession.
 His daughter Jean, who had married Thomas Keuhnert in 1930, died in childbirth on May 15, 1931, at the age of 22.
 The following year, on September 27, 1932, his wife Mabel collapsed outside on the grounds of the family home, stricken by a heart attack.
-She was 58 years old.
+She was 58.

 After the death of his wife, Goodwin threw himself into politics as a conservative Republican.
 In 1934, he ran for a U.S. Senate seat from Washington state, placing ads in local papers that claimed he was owner of 40 industries and founder of the "famous Pike Place Market, providing 500 jobs" ("Frank Goodwin: Candidate for U.S. Senate").
 The ad affirmed he was in vigorous health with no ailments, and a staunch Republican who championed progress and individualism.
 He bemoaned the majority of lawyers in Congress (60 percent, by his count), and advocated that more businessmen and farmers be elected.
 When the primary votes were counted, however, Goodwin came in last among a field of four, garnering less than 8 percent of the vote.
 Undeterred, he ran again for the Senate in 1938 but was defeated a second time.